parduino/Femora/docs/technical/analysis.rst

       # Use the analysis manager directly
       analysis_manager.create_analysis(...)

-2. **Through FEMORA** (Recommended): Access via the FEMORA class's .analysis property
+2. **Through Femora** (Recommended): Access via the Femora class's .analysis property

    .. code-block:: python

-      import femora as fm
+      import Femora as fm

-      # Create a FEMORA instance
+      # Create a Femora instance

       # Access the AnalysisManager through the .analysis property
       fm.analysis.create_analysis(...)

-The second approach is recommended as it provides a unified interface to all of FEMORA's components and ensures proper initialization of all dependencies.
+The second approach is recommended as it provides a unified interface to all of Femora's components and ensures proper initialization of all dependencies.

 How Analysis Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~